-This Code of Ethics applies to the Chief Executive Officer, President, Chief Financial Officer, Controller and any person performing similar functions (collectively, the “Financial Supervisors”) of Paramount Resources Ltd. (“Paramount”).
+This Code of Ethics applies to the President and Chief Executive Officer, Chief Financial Officer, Controller and any person performing similar functions (collectively, the “Financial Supervisors”) of Paramount Resources Ltd. (“Paramount”).

 Employees, especially Financial Supervisors, of Paramount are trusted to exercise good judgment and common sense in the execution of Paramount’s business.
 Every employee is personally responsible for ensuring that Paramount’s day-to-day business activities are conducted in a fair, honest and ethical manner.
 While everyone is responsible for ensuring an ethical workplace, leaders such as Financial Supervisors must set the “tone at the top,” which includes assuming additional responsibilities for fostering the proper environment, and encouraging ethical practices.
 If in doubt, Financial Supervisors are expected to err on the side of caution to maintain Paramount’s high level of integrity, social responsibility and ethics.

 In addition to this Code, Financial Supervisors are expected to comply with Paramount’s Code of Business Conduct Policy and such other corporate governance policies as Paramount may from time to time implement.
 To the extent any conflict exists between this Code and any of such other policies, the more stringent provisions will govern.

 Conflicts of Interest

 Paramount and its employees are expected to avoid situations where their respective personal interests could conflict or could appear to conflict with their employment duties and responsibilities.